JeremyStunner/Credit_Card_Fraud_Prediction/README.md

  * Use feature selection techniques like correlation plot and ANOVA test to select the best features for building the model
  * Compare the accuracy from the models built from each features produced by the correlation plot and ANOVA test
  * Develop a robust machine learning model that can accurately detect and predict fraudulent credit card transactions in real-time.

+   In Conclusion:
+   The correlation plot and ANOVA test techniques both produced extremely accurate features for building the predictive model, even though the ANOVA test model had a slightly higher accuracy.
+This experiment highlights the importance of feature selection in building an accurate predictive model.